My recommended drives on Google maps

 Whitby

 Lovely quiet route through the wild moors to Whitby (car Park) and a quicker way back via Pickering.
-Perhaps deviate via the old tv favouites
+Perhaps deviate via the old tv favouite, Goathland.
+You will pass park & ride at the first roundabout.

 Walk from here and views from Snaregate hill